 While in the past, most small businesses have relied on “ancient” methods to manage their employees, like excel spreadsheets, bulletin boards, WhatsApp, and organizational portals, we can see that in the last few years (especially in 2021) that there is a massive shift to using the easiest, most affordable, and most efficient solution – an employee app.

 Each month, hundreds of small businesses choose Connecteam as their all-in-one employee management app.
-As an app that was built and customized especially for small businesses, we created an app that takes only 5 minutes to set up, including all the features needed for best managing your employees, and it costs only $29/month for up to 200 users.
+As an app that was built and customized especially for small businesses, we created an app that takes only 5 minutes to set up, including all the features needed for best managing your employees, and it costs only $39/month.

 Connecteam offers the full package so HR professionals and small business owners can easily manage all their employees from one place.
 From the second an employee begins onboarding to direct internal communication to time tracking, and compliance, Connecteam has it all.
 This helps keep your team productive and engaged while you have full visibility of what is going on.